 Liechtenstein appears to have an ideal situation by existing as a member of the European Economic Area but not being a member of the European Union.

-The relevance of this factor lies in the areas of financial services, blockchain and cryptocurrencies.
+The key relevance of this factor lies in the areas of financial services, blockchain and cryptocurrencies.

 House of Blockchain

-The House of Blockchain officially opened its doors in May 2018 in Vaduz.
-An initiative established by æternity and Nägele Rechtsanwälte Attorneys at Law LLC, the House of Blockchain’s overall aim is to create a centre for collaboration in the community with a focus on providing a co-working space for blockchain projects to develop.
+The House of Blockchain was established by æternity and Nägele Rechtsanwälte Attorneys at Law LLC, in Vaduz, in 2018.
+The House of Blockchain’s overall aim is to create a centre for collaboration in the community with a focus on providing a co-working space for blockchain projects to develop.
 Liechtenstein’s Prime Minister, Adrian Hasler, spoke highly of the small country’s successful blockchain ecosystem at the well-attended opening event.
 Since then, it has well and truly kicked off, with high demand for occupancy with over 15 projects already on board.